kerminatorS16/RDSSkeletonKey/README.md

 # RDSSkeletonKey
-RDSSkeletonKey is a python port of Stanley Sixteens RDS enumeration tool I'd like to announce the availability of a free security reconnaissance / RDS.
+RDS Skeleton Key is a python port of Stanley Sixteens RDS enumeration tool I'd like to announce the availability of a free security reconnaissance / RDS.
 This tool enables the user to scan for vulnerable RDS instances on AWS environments using a defined RDS protocol.